jackrichter/moveObjectOnTable/README.md

   you should first, as with the Java JDK, install Maven (https://maven.apache.org/) and set the system variable.
   Then open a Command Prompt in the object folder and run command:
   **>mvn clean package**

+  **Test and Coverrage**
+  The unit tests where perfomed on the two classes handlin all logic: 'MenuConsole' and 'CommandServiceImpl',
+  which is the Iterface 'CommandService' implementation.
+I chose this setup to demonstrate the ability to let the application evolve in time.
+  Testing the 'MenuConsole' class proved to be a bit cumbersome because of some characteristics of Spring Boot and stdin/stdout.
+  That’s way chose to create tests that cover combined functionality instead of testing individual methods.
+  Thus, the coverage report for this class became a bit wired.
+  Tests and coverage for class ‘CommandServiceImpl’ are normal.
+Gaps a due to not testing boilerplate methods such as getters and setters.